thiagohoh/kernel-list-tty/README.md

-A Kernel module that print all the process on the terminal
+A Kernel module that print all tasks on the terminal